Three arrested amid heated day of protests at Parliament

 - Covid-19 Omicron: Thousands protest mandates and restrictions ...

-Just after 3pm a small group attempted to breach gates set up on the Parliamentary forecourt as a barrier to the main buildings.
+Just after 3pm a small group attempted to breach gates set up on the Parliamentary forecourt as a barrier preventing access to the main buildings.

 Three people were arrested.
 Police have not said if any charges have been laid.